 Materials submitted three weeks prior to the start of a semester will be ready for students to use by the first day of class.
 Materials submitted during the first week of a semester may take up to a week to be processed.

 - Submit your list to email@example.com at least three weeks prior to the start of the semester.
 This allows staff time to locate, order if necessary, and process items.

-- If you're placing personal copies on reserve, bring them to the Reserves Processing Office from 8:30 a.m.-4 p.m.
+- If you're placing personal copies on reserve, bring them to the Reserves Processing Office from 8:30 a.m.-4 p.m, or complete the required form and leave them at the circulation desk.
 Personal copies of films must be commercially produced (no homemade videotapes).

 - Books and films placed on reserve circulate for 3 hours and can be taken outside the building.
 Though most reserve items have a 3-hour loan period, faculty may also choose a one-day loan, a two-day loan, or a one-week loan period.

 - Faculty may place on print reserve a personal copy of the current semester course pack available for sale at the UMass Boston Bookstore.
 The Healey Library will not purchase course packs for reserve.
 Course packs cannot be placed on eReserve.